 Contrary to EPA's argument, there is nothing "illogical" about that result.
 EPA Br.
 73. Given the implications of allowing California to have its own emissions regime, it was perfectly sensible for Congress to require a federal finding that California's standards will actually address the problem they target.
 Standards aimed at California's "intractable [local] air quality problem," id., will often meet that requirement, because reducing emissions that concentrate locally will, almost by definition, improve California's air quality.
 Not so with greenhouse-gas emissions, which "become one part of the global pool of [greenhouse-gas] emissions that affect the atmosphere globally and are distributed throughout the world."
-84 Fed.
-Reg. at 51,331.
+J.A.
+511.